A Comprehensive Guide to Retiring in Winston-Salem, North Carolina

 Winston-Salem’s proximity mid-climate and quick access to the Blue Ridge Mountains makes it a great place to live if you enjoy the outdoors.
 The city is home to countless parks, recreation facilities and public venues for residents to enjoy year-round.
 Here are some of the most popular spots that locals love:

 Winston-Salem has 25 miles of greenways, incorporating paved and unpaved trails, boardwalks, and bridges.
 Some greenways connect to each other, enabling longer excursions.

-Located just half an hour from downtown, Pilot Mountain is a treasured North Carolina state park.
+Located just 20 minutes from Mount Airy, Pilot Mountain is a treasured North Carolina state park.
 The park centers around the iconic geologic knob that serves as a beacon to the surrounding Piedmont, inviting outdoor enthusiasts to a vast array of activities.
 Pilot Mountain offers miles of winding trails to take in stunning views year-round.
 Enjoy hiking, biking and rock climbing/rappelling.

 Created in the 1930s as a part of the Civilian Conservation Corps project, Hanging Rock State Park has offered the best of a traditional outdoor experience with 73-site campground, picnic grounds, stocked lake for swimming and canoe rentals and more than 20 miles of hiking trails that climb onto spectacular views and weave alongside clear streams and waterfalls.
 Twisted pathways lead to awe-inspiring waterfalls at Hanging Rock State Park, located just 40 minutes from downtown Winston-Salem.